Gxnza48/Reaver/README.md

 ---

 ## 🚀 Installation and Usage
+(You must have to instal ngrok)
+And change your user token
 (Not have to install python)
 - **To run the tool**:
   1. Go to the [download page](https://reaver.onrender.com/).